shpper-dev/partner-doc/assets/01_get_user_doc.md

 ```

 **Description:**
-Check if a user exists in Firebase Authentication by providing their email address.
+Check if a user exists in Authentication by providing their email address.
 Returns basic user profile information if found.

 ---